vezzolter/DSA/DataStructures/Array/StaticArray/StaticArray.md

 - **Compile-Time Storage** — static arrays allow the storage of values at compile time, which removes the need for runtime memory allocation.
 This leads to better memory management and increased stability in situations where data size and content are known ahead and fixed during program execution.
 - **Efficient Random Access** — static arrays facilitate efficient access to the elements within the collection.
 Regardless of the array's length, accessing elements has a constant time complexity.
 - **Efficient Memory Utilization** — static arrays store data in contiguous memory locations, preventing additional memory wastage for tracking elements.
 Also, ability for the allocation of memory in a single block, reduces memory fragmentation.
-- **Multi-Dimensional Representations** — dynamic arrays provide a straightforward and natural way to represent multi-dimensional data structures, especially some type of grids or matrices.

 ---
 ➖ **Disadvantages:**